apollographql/apollo/docs/source/resources/graphql-glossary.md

 Representation of a GraphQL operation(query, mutation, or subscription).
 These operations can be directly executable or normalized to a more simplified form.
 Normalization transforms an operation deterministically to reduce the number of possible forms it could take.
 For example, many normalization algorithms sort the fields of the operation to remove field order from the possible representations of an operation.
 Other normalization algorithms replace in-line variables(literals) with empty, null, or zero values, sort fragments, remove whitespace, or remove aliases.

-The following example shows an operation before an after normalization, which hides literal, sorts fields, removes aliases, and maintains whitespace:
+The following example shows the [default signature algorithm for performance monitoring](https://www.apollographql.com/docs/platform/performance/#operation-signatures).
+The first signature is before and the second is after normalization, which hides literal, sorts fields, removes aliases, and removes whitespace:

 ```
 query getHuman {